Top 10 Royal Caribbean Harmony of the Seas hidden secrets

 Second, the least amount of clothing you wear will result in faster speeds.
 Rash guards, t-shirts and more elaborate swim suits will result in you slowing down.
 In fact, the crew members say for optimal speed, men wearing a Speedo swimsuit would be ideal.

-7. You can use Royal iQ app without paying for Voom
+7. You can use the Royal Caribbean app without paying for Voom

-Harmony of the Seas is one of the few Royal Caribbean ships to make use of the smartphone application, Royal iQ.
-The app has a number of useful features, including being able to check the Cruise Compass, manage dining reservations and book shore excursions.
+If you are sailing on Harmony of the Seas, you can use Royal Caribbean's smart phone app, which has a number of useful features, including being able to check the Cruise Compass, manage dining reservations and book shore excursions.

-All the app's features, minus the chat and call feature, will be available for use throughout your cruise.
+All the app's features will be available for use throughout your cruise.

 8. Least crowded places for embarkation day lunch